Chris Trousdale: Career

 Trousdale began his Broadway career when he was eight years old, touring with the production of Les Misérables, where he starred alongside Ashley Tisdale.
 He was later cast as Friedrich von Trapp in the 1998 Broadway revival of The Sound of Music.
 After a successful run, he moved to New York City to join the Broadway production of the play with Ricky Martin and Lea Michele of Glee.
-While in New York, he joined the well known children's group The Broadway Kids (past members include Christy Carlson Romano, Jenna Ushkowitz, Gregory Raposo, and Lacey Chabert) and performed in popular plays such as Beauty and the Beast (musical), The Wizard of Oz (1987 musical), and the Radio City Christmas Spectacular.
+While in New York, he joined the well known children's group The Broadway Kids (past members include Christy Carlson Romano, Jenna Ushkowitz, Gregory Raposo, and Lacey Chabert) and performed in popular plays such as Beauty and the Beast, The Wizard of Oz, and the Radio City Christmas Spectacular.

 When he was 14 years old, Trousdale caught the attention of two producers who were putting together a boy band in New York City.
 Consisting of five members, including former Sugar Beats member Jesse McCartney and former Broadway Kids bandmate Greg Raposo, he joined Dream Street in 1999.
 Chris Trousdale met Greg Raposo during their time in The Broadway Kids.
 They were later reunited for Dream Street.
 Dream Street released their debut album Dream Street in 2000.
 They released their finale album "The Biggest Fan" in 2002.
-After releasing The Biggest Fan Dream Street broke up.
+After releasing The Biggest Fan, Dream Street broke up.